-During these proceedings employees' contracts might terminate because the company initiates a procedure of collective redundancies, to restructure its business and reduce costs, or due to the closure of the company, in which case the contracts will expire.
-In these cases, employees are entitled to a compensation settled according to the rules for collective redundancies.
-Employees will be equally entitled to credits that become due with the termination of the employment contract (for instance, annual leave days that were not enjoyed and holiday subsidies).
+During these proceedings, employees' contracts might terminate because the company initiates a procedure of collective redundancies, to restructure its business and reduce costs, or because of the closure of the company, in which case the contracts will expire.
+Employees are entitled to compensation settled according to the rules for collective redundancies.
+Employees will be equally entitled to credits that become due with the termination of the employment contracts.